Listing 11 entries:

 A star in the constellation of Boötes (The Herdsman).

 Arcturus is 37 light years from Earth, has a diameter 25 times that of our sun, is 70 times more luminous and is the 4th brightest star in the sky.

 The Dodge Aries, a cheap, reliable family car produced by Chrysler from 1981 to 1989.

 Known to enthusiasts as "K-cars", along with the Plymouth Reliant and the Chrysler LeBaron, which all shared the same basic architecture.

 Harold Arlen (1905-1986), considered one of the greatest composers of 20th century popular music.

-Born Hyman Arluck in Buffalo, New York, he composed over 400 songs during a lengthy career, including such standards as "Stormy Weather", "Let's Fall in Love", and his most well-known song, "Over the Rainbow" from The Wizard of Oz, which earned him an Oscar for Best Song in 1939.
+Born Hyman Arluck in Buffalo, New York, he composed over 400 songs during a lengthy career, including such standards as "Stormy Weather", "Let's Fall in Love", and his most well-known song, "Over the Rainbow" from The Wizard of Oz, which earned him the 1939 Academy Award for Best Song.

 Type of self-service restaurant where customers purchase food via coin-operated vending machines.